GSA/digitalgov.gov/content/news/2023/09/2023-09-25-accordion-a.md

 ---

-{{< card-policy src="https://www.whitehouse.gov/wp-content/uploads/2023/09/M-23-22-Delivering-a-Digital-First-Public-Experience.pdf" kicker="Law" title="**M-23-22**: Delivering a Digital-First Public Experience, Section III.A: Requirements for Websites and Digital Services" >}}*Note: Open the document to review all footnotes and citations.*
+{{< card-policy src="https://www.whitehouse.gov/wp-content/uploads/2023/09/M-23-22-Delivering-a-Digital-First-Public-Experience.pdf" kicker="Law" title="**M-23-22**: Delivering a Digital-First Public Experience, Section III.A: Requirements for Websites and Digital Services" >}}*Note: Open the .pdf document to review all footnotes (5 through 69) for this section.*

 **III.
 DELIVERING A DIGITAL-FIRST PUBLIC EXPERIENCE**